BroadbandForum/usp-test/09-functionality.md

 ### Test Metrics

+If the EUT supports only one firmware bank:
+1. The EUT sends a Notify message with a TransferComplete! event.
-1. The EUT sends a Notify message with an OperationComplete, if the EUT supports multiple firmware banks the OperationComplete may contain an error indicating that downloading to an active firmware slot is not allowed.
+2. the EUT sends a Notify message with a Boot! event and a FirmwareUpdated argument set to true.

+If the EUT supports multiple firmware banks:
+3. The EUT may send an error indicating that downloading to an active firmware slot is not allowed.
+4. If the EUT did not send an error message in Test Metric 3, the EUT sends a Notify message with a TransferComplete! event.
-2. If an OperationComplete Notification is sent without an error, the EUT sends a Notify message with a Boot! event and a FirmwareUpdated argument set to true.
+5. If the EUT did not send an error message in Test Metric 3, the EUT sends a Notify message with a Boot! event and a FirmwareUpdated argument set to true.

 ## 9.8 Upgrading the Agent's Firmware - Cancelling a request using the Cancel() command